 Individuals making an eligible investment can deduct 30% of the cost of their investment from their income tax liability, either for the tax year in which the investment is made or the previous tax year (if 2014/15 or later).
-The investment must be held for a minimum period of 3 years for the relief to be retained.
+The investment must be held for a minimum period of three years for the relief to be retained.

 If individuals have chargeable gains in that tax year, they can also defer their capital gains tax (CGT) liability if they invest their gain in a qualifying social investment.
 Tax will instead be payable when the social investment is sold or redeemed.
 They also pay no CGT on any gain on the investment itself, but they must pay income tax in the normal way on any dividends or interest on the investment.

 The income tax and capital gain tax reliefs provide a substantial incentive for investors.
 To make sure new investment is directed to the enterprises which need it most and to meet EU regulations, the investment and the organisation receiving it must meet certain criteria.